ASU Universal Learner® Courses

 You retain all intellectual property rights in, and are responsible for, the User Content you share.

 License Grant to ASU Users.
-By submitting or distributing your User Content within OSC, you hereby grant to each user of OSC a non-exclusive license to access and use your User Content in connection with their use within OSC for their own personal purposes.
+By submitting or distributing your User Content within ASU Universal Learner Courses, you hereby grant to each user of ASU Universal Learner Courses a non-exclusive license to access and use your User Content in connection with their use within ASU Universal Learner Courses for their own personal purposes.

 NOTICE OF COPYRIGHT INFRINGEMENT REQUIREMENTS

-a description of the copyrighted work or works that you claim have been infringed;
+- a description of the copyrighted work or works that you claim have been infringed;

-a description of the allegedly infringing material, including its location on the site;
+- a description of the allegedly infringing material, including its location on the site;

-your address, telephone number, and e-mail address;
+- your address, telephone number, and e-mail address;

-a statement by you that you have a good faith belief that the disputed use is not authorized by the copyright owner, its agent, or the law;
+- a statement by you that you have a good faith belief that the disputed use is not authorized by the copyright owner, its agent, or the law;

-a statement by you, made under penalty of perjury, that the above information in your notice is accurate and that you are the copyright owner or authorized to act for the copyright owner; and
+- a statement by you, made under penalty of perjury, that the above information in your notice is accurate and that you are the copyright owner or authorized to act for the copyright owner; and

-an electronic or physical signature of a person authorized to act on behalf of the owner of an exclusive right that is allegedly infringed.
+- an electronic or physical signature of a person authorized to act on behalf of the owner of an exclusive right that is allegedly infringed.

-AVP & Chief Information Security Officer
+Chief Information Security and Digital Trust Officer

 ASU reserves the right to remove Content alleged to be infringing without prior notice, at our sole discretion.